Michigan Moments – Vividly Explore The Amazing History of 132 Michigan Small Towns

 Retreat From Canada

 Facing the twin blows of Fort Mackinac’s fall and the ambush at Brownstown, General Hull made a fateful decision: he abandoned his Canadian campaign.
-In the first days of August (by about August 3–8), Hull withdrew his army from Sandwich back across the Detroit River into Michigan Territory.
+In the first days of August (around August 3–8), Hull withdrew his army from Sandwich back across the Detroit River into Michigan Territory.

 In military terms, Hull’s pullback was strategically prudent but operationally disastrous.
 He was right that maintaining a foothold in Canada without supplies or artillery was untenable.
 However, the retreat meant surrendering any chance to take Fort Amherstburg, and it emboldened the enemy.